-With your certification from American TESOL, you will also receive the benefit of a lifelong job placement service.
+With your certification from American TESOL, you will also receive the benefit of a lifelong job placement support.
 We know all the various ins and outs of teaching English in a wide variety of countries, and will work to get you placed in the destination of your choice.
-Getting an American TESOL certification is ultimately the first step in solidifying your career as an English teacher.